Nightwish: 2004–2005: Chart-topping success with Once and Turunen's dismissal

-Hiatus, arrival of Anette Olzon and Dark Passion Play (2006–2009)
+2006–2009: Arrival of Anette Olzon and Dark Passion Play

-To find a replacement for Turunen as the female vocalist of the band, on March 17, 2006, the band allowed vocalists interested for the position to send in demo tapes as an audition for the spot.
-During this time, speculation began to emerge about who would eventually be chosen and the band stated on their website that fans should not believe any source other than the band itself for information regarding the new vocalist.
+To find a replacement for Turunen as the female vocalist of the band, on 17 March 2006, the band allowed interested vocalists to send in demo tapes as an audition for the spot.
+During this time, speculation emerged about who would eventually be chosen and the band stated on their website that fans should not believe any source other than the band itself for information regarding the new vocalist.
 In the end, the 35-year-old Alyson Avenue's ex-lead singer, Anette Olzon, from Sweden, was chosen.

 In September 2006, the band entered the studio to record their sixth studio album, Dark Passion Play.
 In May, next year, Anette Olzon was announced to replace Turunen.
 Holopainen has said in interviews that he did not wish to reveal her identity until new material was available because he did not want fans judging her by nothing more than a picture, or past work.

-The day after this revealing, May 25, 2007, charity single "Eva" was released for download only as the first offering from the new album, and the first featuring Olzon.
+The day after this revealing, 25 May 2007, charity single "Eva" was released for download only as the first offering from the new album, and the first featuring Olzon.
 It was originally scheduled for release on 30 May, but the date was changed because of a leak on a British music download site.
-On June 13, Nightwish revealed the title and artwork for the new album on their official website, as well as the name and cover of the second single (this time CD), "Amaranth"; it was released in Finland on August 22 and included a bonus track entitled "While Your Lips Are Still Red" written by Tuomas as the main theme track for the upcoming Finnish feature film "Lieksa!".
+On 13 June, Nightwish revealed the title and artwork for the new album on their official website, as well as the name and cover of the second single (this time CD), "Amaranth"; it was released in Finland on 22 August and included a bonus track entitled "While Your Lips Are Still Red" written by Tuomas as the main theme for the upcoming Finnish feature film Lieksa!.
 The single achieved gold status in Finland after less than two days in stores.

-Dark Passion Play was released around Europe in the last week of September 2007, in the UK on October 1 and the United States on October 2.
+Dark Passion Play was released around Europe in the last week of September 2007, in the UK on 1 October and the United States on 2 October.
 It was awarded double platinum in Finland the second day after its release and took the number one position on the charts of Germany, Finland, Switzerland, Hungary and Croatia and got in top 100 in other 16 countries, including the United States.

-"Dark Passion Play," also broke the band's previous record for Finland's most expensive recording, with the final production cost of the audio recording coming in at over 500,000 euros (twice the cost of "Once," the previous record-setter, and approximately $675,000.)
+Dark Passion Play broke the band's previous record for Finland's most expensive audio recording, with the final production cost coming in at over 500,000 euros (twice the cost of Once, the previous record-setter, and approximately $675,000).